AGH-CEAI/aegis_ros/aegis_bringup/README.md

 ## Run the project

 > [!CAUTION]
-> Never startup the project on the real hardware unattended!
+> Never start the project on real hardware unattended!

 1. Ensure that the `ros2_driver` program on the robot is loaded, and the robot is set to the `Remote` mode (the top-right corner on the teach pendant).